-If you are a job seeker, however, winding down is the last thing that should be on your mind right now!
-While others are trimming their trees, you should be trimming your resume and tying a pretty bow on your LinkedIn Profile because this is the most wonderful time of the year to ramp-up your job search.
+If you are ready for a change, winding down is the last thing that should be on your mind right now!
+While others are trimming their trees, you should be trimming your resume and tying a pretty bow on your LinkedIn Profile because this is the most wonderful time of the year to launch a holiday job search.
 In fact, according to CNNMoney “69 % of recruiters surveyed said they place as many or more candidates” in December than any other month.

-The notion that holiday vacations and zero-balance budgets make this time of year less than ideal for actively engaging in a job search is as antiquated as searching for gifts in a paper catalog.
+Holiday job search obstacles like vacations and zero-balance budgets are antiquated as searching for gifts in a paper catalog.
 December is the perfect time to pound the snow-covered pavement and take the necessary steps to secure a new position.

-1. Recruiters are fighting hard to fill searches before year’s end.
-While many companies are experiencing the Thanksgiving-to-New-Year slowdown, recruiters know that carrying a search into the New Year often kills the momentum.
+Some companies are experiencing the Thanksgiving-to-New-Year slowdown; but recruiters know carrying a search into the New Year kills the momentum.
 Trying to reconnect with potential candidates after the holiday break feels like starting from scratch as everyone returns to their normal schedules.
 Use this to your advantage!
 Actively network with recruiters you know and seek out those working on searches you are interested in.

-2. Money, Money, Money!
-The current budget may be at $0, but next year’s budget is already in place.
-Getting a head start on next year’s hiring in November and December allows managers to ring in the New Year with a team that is ready to rock n’ roll, extending job offers as the holidays wind down, with start dates in early January.
+The current budget may be at $0; but next year’s budget is already in place.
+Getting a head start on next year’s hiring in November and December allows managers to ring in the New Year with a team that is ready to rock n’ roll.
+They are extending job offers as the holidays wind down, with start dates in early January.
 In addition, cutting back on taxable operating profits and investing in recruiting fees is a smart use of the remaining budgets.

-The sun is rising on December and we are fast approaching the height of the holiday season.
+Believe it or not, we are smack-dab in the holiday season.
 Don’t let vacation days and holiday parties derail your job searching efforts.
-While some will say goodbye to 2016 unwrapping gifts, you could be welcoming 2017 by unwrapping the perfect Job Offer.
+While some will say goodbye to 2017 unwrapping gifts, you could be welcoming 2018 by unwrapping the perfect Job Offer.